U.S. Route 290: Houston

+The US 290 and Texas State Highway 6 junction in Hempstead, Houston.

 Prior to construction of the Northwest Freeway, US 290 through Houston followed Hempstead Highway, which runs parallel to the freeway approximately one-half mile to the southwest.
 The eastern terminus of US 290 was also approximately one mile to the southeast at the intersection of Hempstead Highway, Washington Avenue and Old Katy Road.

 The interchange with I-610 and first part of frontage roads opened in 1963.
 The first freeway section opened in 1975.
 In 1982, freeway main lanes completed to just inside Beltway 8.
 In 1990, the stack interchange with Beltway 8 were completed.
 From 1984 to 2005, the main lanes outside Beltway 8 were completed.

 The freeway was constructed to only three lanes in each direction, but a major investment study in 2002 requested expansion to five lanes in each direction inside Beltway 8 and four lanes in each direction from Beltway 8 to the then-proposed SH 99.